The alarming numbers behind North Korea’s growing nuclear arsenal

 Fissile material is an essential ingredient of nuclear weapons, which typically require at least a few kilograms to kickstart a devastating chain-reaction.
 In 1945, Hiroshima was destroyed by the fission of about one kilogram of uranium 234, while Nagasaki was destroyed by the fission of one kilogram of plutonium 239.

-Analysts from Rusi’s Open Nuclear Network assessed information from Kim’s own public appearances at nuclear enrichment facilities, as well as other state media reports and satellite images, to conclude that Pyongyang has enough fissile material to produce between 80 and 200 more short and medium-range single stage warheads.
+Analysts assessed information from Kim’s own public appearances at nuclear enrichment facilities, as well as other state media reports and satellite images, to conclude that Pyongyang has enough fissile material to produce between 80 and 200 more short and medium-range single stage warheads.
 Nicknamed “disco balls” by researchers, single stage warheads have a yield equivalent to around 10 kilotons of TNT.

 Kim also has enough material to develop between 25 and 35 strategic thermonuclear warheads, they said.
 This second generation of weapons can be used to strike large cities and industrial centres via intercontinental or submarine-launched ballistic missiles.